Candidate confidently answering behavioral interview questions during a professional job interview.

 • Choose stories that directly relate to the job you’re applying for.

 • If they’re looking for leadership, tell a story about a time you led a team.
-If they want problem-solving, tell a story about a time you solved a problem.
+If they want to problem-solve, say a story about a time you solved a problem.

 • Don’t just assume the interviewer will connect the dots.